OliverKrr/gtest-runner/FEATURES.md

 ![Cout](resources/screenshots/cout.png)

-- Like to mix `std::cout` debuggin with your gtests?
-No problem!
-All of your custom error messages are visible in the console window.
+- Enable the `Pipe all test output to Console Output` option to pipe all output (std::cout/cerr) from the test to the console output.